 Customer feedback is information provided by customers about their experience with a product or service.
 Its purpose is to reveal their level of satisfaction and help product, customer success, and marketing teams understand where there is room for improvement.
 Companies can collect customer feedback proactively by polling and surveying customers, interviewing them, or by asking for reviews.
-Feedback can also be passively collected by providing users a place in the product where they can provide comments, complaints, or compliments.
+Teams can also passively collect feedback by providing users a place in the product where they can share comments, complaints, or compliments.

 Why is customer feedback important?